bogeymin/django-htmgel/README.markdown

 # HTM Gel

-An app for working with HTML.
+An app for more easily working with HTML.

 ## Status